cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

 Configuring the NLDS client
 ---------------------------

-1. First make sure your are running the ``nlds-client`` virtual-environmentthat you created above.
+1. First make sure your are running the ``nlds-client`` virtual-environment that you created above.
 If you are not running it then issue the command:

 .. code-block:: bash

     > source ~/nlds-client/bin/activate

 2. Run NLDS with the init command to create your NLDS config file.
 This file will be in your home directory with the name ``.nlds-config``.
-The full path is ``~/.nlds-config``, also ``$HOME/.nlds-config``
+The full path is ``~/.nlds-config``, also ``$HOME/.nlds-config``.

 .. code-block:: bash

-    nlds init
+    > nlds init

 This produces the output: